emmanueltouzery/blog/posts/2018-04-07-prelude-type-guards.md

 using `instanceOf(HTMLCanvasElement)`.
 But here's the trick: that call to filter will not only make sure that we are dealing with a canvas element (if not we'll get a `None` after the filter), but also change the type of the Option..
-After the call, typescript we'll know that we're dealing with an `Option<HTMLCanvasElement>`, not anymore an `Option<HTMLElement>`!
+After the call, typescript will know that we're dealing with an `Option<HTMLCanvasElement>`, not anymore an `Option<HTMLElement>`!
 That's the magic of type guards.